Twilight Sparkle: Equestria Girls alternate version

+In the next film, My Little Pony: Equestria Girls – Legend of Everfree, she has recurring nightmares about transforming into Midnight Sparkle and participates in the CHS field trip to Camp Everfree where she is assigned to the same tent as Sunset Shimmer and takes a romantic interest with Timber Spruce, one of the camp's counselors.
+When strange occurrences begin happening around the camp, Twilight suspects that Midnight Sparkle is responsible and is taking over her.
+Due to this, Twilight becomes afraid of using new telekinetic powers that she begins to obtain.
+During the film's climax, she and Sunset discover that Timber's sister, Gloriosa Daisy, is responsible for the strange occurrences.
+Twilight later overcomes her insecurities of harnessing her new magical powers when she and her friends use magical geodes to defeat Gloriosa when she transforms into a monstrous creature who encloses the camp in brambles.
+She later participates in the fundraiser to save the camp, in which she is revealed to have become a backup vocalist in her friends' band, the Rainbooms.
+At the end of the film, she keeps in touch with Timber Spruce.

+Twilight's human counterpart also prominently appears in subsequent Equestria Girls media, including the 2017 television specials, the 2017 Summertime Shorts, the web series, and all other Equestria Girls specials, most notably My Little Pony: Equestria Girls – Spring Breakdown.

 Development

 Background and conception

 Hasbro, Inc. produced several incarnations of the My Little Pony franchise, often labeled by collectors as "generations".
 Hasbro wanted to retool the My Little Pony franchise to better suit the current demographic of young girls, similar to how Michael Bay's film Transformers had helped boost the new Transformers toy line According to Margaret Loesch, CEO of Hub Network, revisiting properties that had worked in the past was an important programming decision, which was somewhat influenced by the opinions of the network's programming executives, several of whom were once fans of such shows.
 Hasbro's senior vice president, Linda Steiner, stated the company "intended to have the show appeal to a larger demographic", with the concept of parents "co-viewing" with their children being a central theme of the Hub Network's programming.
 Central themes that Hasbro sought for the show included friendship and working together, factors they determined from market research in how girls played with their toys.
 Outside help was sought to make the characters and stories.